TomStrepsil/web-toggle-point/packages/react-pointcuts/docs/README.md

 Both accept plugins, currently supporting a hook called during code activation (mounting of the  component, or calling the hook).

-It also contains a package export (accessed via `@asos/web-toggle-point-react-pointcuts/lazyComponentLoadStrategyFactory`):
+It also contains a package export:

-- `lazyComponentLoadStrategyFactory`
+- `@asos/web-toggle-point-react-pointcuts/lazyComponentLoadStrategyFactory`

-This is a load strategy for use with the webpack [`TogglePointInjectionPlugin`](../../webpack/docs/README.md) for when lazy-loading components is desired.
+This is a factory for a load strategy for use with the webpack [`TogglePointInjectionPlugin`](../../webpack/docs/README.md) for when lazy-loading / code splitting is desired.

+> [!NOTE]
+>
+> In SSR scenarios, a streaming render should be used (i.e. [`renderToPipeableStream`](https://react.dev/reference/react-dom/server/renderToPipeableStream) or [`renderToReadableStream`](https://react.dev/reference/react-dom/server/renderToReadableStream)) when using this load strategy, as is inherent with [`React.lazy`](https://react.dev/reference/react/lazy), otherwise the following error will be produced:
+>
+> > Error: A component suspended while responding to synchronous input.
+This will cause the UI to be replaced with a loading indicator.
+To fix, updates that suspend should be wrapped with `startTransition`.

 ## Usage